 The Pueblo is docked off a small tributary to the Taedong River and is open to visitors as part of the wider museum.
 It is the only American warship still held captive anywhere in the world.

-After an interesting look around the vessel, we then went up to the main museum that looked more like the Ritz Carlton than a museum.
+After an interesting look around the vessel, we then went up to the main museum which looked more like the Ritz Carlton than a museum.
 A grand, ornate staircase led up to a huge waxwork of Kim Il Sung.

 We were taken to a small room to watch a propaganda film and I found myself nodding off.
 It had been a very long day and I struggled to keep my eyes open.
 It was bliss to be sitting down.